deepghost384/bigquery_timeseries/README.md

 ## 📝 Logging

 The library uses Loguru for logging.
 By default, logs are written to a file with a 500 MB rotation.
-You can enable verbose logging by setting `verbose=True` when initializing the `Uploader` or `BQTS` classes.
+You can enable verbose logging by setting `verbose=True` when initializing the `BQTS` class.

 ## ⚠️ Disclaimer